Log inProcess Categories

 Where there aren't a lot of people to team with, I like to play Shazel and wipe enemies off the map.
 She's very good at soloing and I have turned up my difficulty to the medium setting with no problems (other than pausing to heal after some battles).

-There are also certain concept characters that you must use a Blaster to create due to powerset choices.
-If you want to run around with a wicked looking Assault Rifle or plant proximity bombs, a Blaster is your character.
+There are also certain concept characters that you must use a Blaster to create due to powerset choices (although that's been changing with the continued shifting of powersets to other ATs over time).

 Either way, be sure to spend some time on your story, look, and concept (as I always recommend) and you'll have plenty of fun.